pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 GFS
 ---
 The Global Forecast System (GFS) is the US model that provides forecasts for the entire globe.
-There is a lot of hype about how "the Euro" (ECMWF) model is superior to the GFS.
-The GFS is still a great model.
-On standard meteorology metrics, the ECMWF is superior to the GFS by about a day.
-In other words, the accuracy of the GFS at 6 days out is comparable to the ECMWF at 5 days out.
 The GFS is updated every 6 hours.
 The GFS is run at two resolutions, 0.25 deg and 0.5 deg, and is available with 3 hour time resolution.
 Forecasts from GFS model were shown above.
-Use the GFS, among others, if you want forecasts for 1-7 days.
+Use the GFS, among others, if you want forecasts for 1-7 days or if you want forecasts for anywhere on Earth.

 HRRR